 Facts about Luleå University of Technology

 Luleå University of Technology experiences rapid growth with world-leading expertise within several research areas.
 Our scientific and artistic research and education are conducted in close collaboration with international, national and regional companies, the public sector and leading universities.
-Luleå University of Technology has an annual turnover of almost SEK 2.1 billion.
-We have around 1,900 employees and over 18,700 students.
+Luleå University of Technology has an annual turnover of just over SEK 2.3 billion.
+We have more than 1,800 employees and nearly 21,600 students.

 Research

-The research at Luleå University of Technology is predominantly applied and takes place in close collaboration with international and national companies and partners.
-The research has a turnover of almost SEK 1.2 billion and is organised into 64 research subjects.
+The research at Luleå University of Technology is predominantly needs-driven and conducted in close collaboration with national and international universities, companies and organisations.
+The research has a turnover of almost SEK 1.4 billion and is organised into 65 research subjects.

 - Built Environment and Infrastructure